gmail unsubscribeemail managementproductivity

 Solutions:

-3. Wait 24-48 hours and try again - Server may be temporarily down for maintenance
+3. Wait 24-48 hours and try again (the server may be temporarily down for maintenance)

-4. Find alternative unsubscribe method - Look for "Email Preferences" or "Account Settings" links
+4. Find an alternative unsubscribe method (look for "Email Preferences" or "Account Settings" links)

-5. Create Gmail filter to block - If unsubscribe is truly broken
+5. Create a Gmail filter to block (if unsubscribe is truly broken)

-7. Report to FTC - If clearly violating CAN-SPAM Act
+7. Report to the FTC (if clearly violating the CAN-SPAM Act)

 Problem 2: "Still receiving emails after unsubscribe"